hanez/man2book/README.md

 ## Links

 - [The Linux man-pages project](https://www.kernel.org/doc/man-pages/) - I found this
-project after researching a little for my idea and inspired me a lot to start my project.
+project after researching a little for my idea and it inspired me a lot to start my project.